tldr-pages/tldr/pages/common/op.md

 `op vault list`

-- Print item detail in `JSON` format:
+- Print item details in JSON format:

 `op item get {{item_name}} --format json`

-- Create a new item with category in the default vault:
+- Create a new item with a category in the default vault:

 `op item create --category {{category_name}}`